My words on behalf of the Miista team. To read the whole article you can press here.

 9. Because of the remarks above, we find censure of protests by pointing at what is considered “vandalism” and “looting” hypocritical or ignorant.
 Such censure either obscures or overlooks the institutional violence exerted every day on the collective.

-we defend affirmative action and reparations, but we also believe that deeper changes in the direction of democratisation are what the majority of the population should aspire to.
+10. As a consequence of the remarks above, we defend affirmative action and reparations, but we also believe that deeper changes in the direction of democratisation are what the majority of the population should aspire to.
 Inclusive processes of deliberation and a conception of societies as systems of cooperation are key to end inequalities.

 11. At the same time, we believe that collaboration between women of all races, ages, sexualities, origins, etc., is essential for true progress and encourage the Miista community to participate in it.
 Current women movements have proved their capacity for inclusiveness as well as for influence and change, and we are confident that their history up to now is just the beginning."